xxdaggerxx/EmbedApp/README.md

 </script>
 ```
 Replace the [Access code] with the one issued to you.<br>
-<b>productName variable</b> is the name of the default product.
+<b>productName</b> variable is the name of the default product.
 You can change this to which ever you prefer.
 You can also use the product SKU.<br>
-<b>shoppingcart variable</b> is most important.
+<b>shoppingcart</b> variable is most important.
 This is your shopping cart page that will recieve the product Details.
 Leave this empty if you prefer to use Polychemy.com's shopping cart.

 <h1>Step 2 - Create Your Shopping Cart.</h1>
 After the user has finished customizing thier products on the app, and is ready to check out.<br>